Skip to content

 The Ritual Guide

-Gua Sha for Neck Lines and Tech Neck: The 3-Minute Fix
+Gua Sha for Neck Lines: 3-Min Tech Neck Fix (4 Steps)

-Gua Sha for Neck Lines and Tech Neck: The 3-Minute Fix
+Gua Sha for Neck Lines: 3-Min Tech Neck Fix (4 Steps)

 Why the Neck Ages Faster Than Your Face

-The skin on your neck is thinner than the skin on most of your face.
-It has fewer sebaceous glands, which means it produces less natural oil and stays drier.
-It also contains less collagen density, so it loses firmness faster as you age.
+The skin on your neck is thinner than most of your face.
+It has fewer sebaceous glands, which means less natural oil and a drier baseline.
+It also carries lower collagen density, so it loses firmness sooner.

-Now layer on modern habits.
-Every time you tilt your head down to look at a phone, tablet, or laptop, you compress the skin across the front of your neck into deep folds.
-Do that for four-plus hours a day, every day, for years -- and those temporary folds become permanent creases.
+Now layer on the modern habit.
+Every time you drop your chin to look at a phone, tablet, or laptop, you compress the skin across the front of the neck into deep folds.
+Do that for four-plus hours a day, every day, for years — and those temporary folds become permanent creases.
+This is the mechanical signature of tech neck, and it's showing up in twenty-somethings now, not just people in their fifties.

 How Gua Sha Helps Neck Lines (The Actual Mechanism)

-Gua sha is not magic, and it will not erase deep wrinkles overnight.
-What it does is address several of the physical factors that make neck lines worse:
+Gua sha is not magic and it will not erase deep wrinkles overnight.
+What it does is address several of the physical factors that make tech neck wrinkles worse:

-Increased microcirculation.
-Research published in Explore: The Journal of Science and Healing found that gua sha increases surface microcirculation by up to 400%, with effects lasting up to 25 minutes post-treatment.
-Better blood flow means more oxygen and nutrients reaching skin cells, supporting natural repair processes.
+A 2007 study by Nielsen et al. published in Explore: The Journal of Science and Healing measured a roughly 400% increase in surface microcirculation after gua sha, with the effect lasting about 25 minutes post-treatment.
+More blood flow means more oxygen and nutrients reaching skin cells — better fuel for the cells doing the actual repair work.

-Lymphatic drainage.
-Your neck contains clusters of lymph nodes -- behind the ears, along the sides, and at the base where it meets the collarbone.
-When lymphatic fluid stagnates (from sitting still, poor posture, or dehydration), it creates puffiness and a dull, congested appearance that makes lines look deeper.
-Gua sha manually moves that fluid toward the lymph nodes for processing.
+Your neck contains clusters of lymph nodes — behind the ears, along the lateral neck, and at the base where it meets the collarbone.
+When lymphatic fluid stagnates from sitting still, poor posture, or dehydration, it creates puffiness and a dull, congested look that makes lines appear deeper.
+Manual lymphatic drainage has measurable benefits in clinical settings: a 2015 paper in Clinical Rehabilitation documented around a 30% reduction in facial edema in head-and-neck post-surgical patients.
+Gua sha applies the same principle — physically moving fluid toward nodes for processing.

-Muscle tension release.
-The sternocleidomastoid (SCM) muscle -- the big rope-like muscle on each side of your neck -- gets chronically tight from forward head posture.
-That tension pulls the skin and fascia into patterns that emphasize horizontal creasing.
-Working the gua sha along these muscles helps release that grip.
+The sternocleidomastoid (SCM) muscle — the rope-like muscle on each side of your neck, running from behind the ear to the collarbone — gets chronically tight from forward head posture.
+That tension pulls skin and fascia into patterns that emphasize horizontal creasing.
+Gliding the stone along the SCM helps release that grip.

-Fascial mobilization.
-The fascia (connective tissue) under your skin can become adhered and rigid over time, especially in areas under constant mechanical stress.
-Gua sha glides help restore some of that tissue mobility, which can visibly soften the appearance of creases.
+The fascia (connective tissue) under your skin can become adhered and rigid in areas under constant mechanical stress.
+Slow gua sha glides help restore some of that tissue mobility, which can visibly soften the look of creases.
+Kuo et al., 2004, Journal of Alternative and Complementary Medicine, also found gua sha upregulates HO-1 (an anti-inflammatory enzyme) — useful when irritated, congested neck skin is part of the picture.

-None of these are overnight miracles.
-All of them are well-documented physical effects that compound over weeks of consistent use.
+None of these are overnight fixes.
+All are well-documented physical effects that compound over weeks of consistent use.

 What You Need

-You need two things: a gua sha stone and a facial oil.
+Two things: a stone and a facial oil.

-For the stone, you want something with a smooth, curved edge -- not a flat scraper.
-The long curved side of a traditional gua sha shape works perfectly for the neck because it follows the natural contours without digging into the trachea or pressing awkwardly against the collarbone.
+For the stone, you want a smooth, curved edge — not a flat scraper.
+The long curved side of a traditional heart-shape gua sha is what you'll use most for the neck because it follows the natural contour without digging into the trachea or pressing awkwardly on the collarbone.

-Our Amethyst Gua Sha ($22) has exactly the right edge profile for neck work.
-The long curved side covers a wide surface area in a single pass, which means fewer strokes and less time.
+Our amethyst gua sha ($22) has the right edge profile for neck work — the long curved side covers a wide surface area in one pass, so fewer strokes, less time.
 Amethyst also stays naturally cool, which helps reduce puffiness on contact.

-For oil, you need enough slip that the stone glides without dragging or pulling at the skin.
-This is non-negotiable for the neck -- the skin is thin enough that friction can cause irritation or even broken capillaries if you are not careful.
-Our Rosehip Oil ($15) works well here because it absorbs at a medium pace, giving you enough working time without leaving a heavy residue.
+For oil, you need enough slip that the stone glides without dragging.
+This is non-negotiable on the neck — the skin is thin enough that friction can cause irritation or broken capillaries.
+Our Rosehip Oil ($15) absorbs at a medium pace, giving you working time without leaving heavy residue.
+Rosehip is also rich in linoleic acid (around 41% per typical cold-pressed analyses) and a 2015 study by Phetcharat et al. in Clinical Interventions in Aging found rosehip-powder supplementation improved crow's-feet wrinkle parameters, suggesting topical/oral rosehip benefits stressed skin in measurable ways.

-If you want both, the Starter Ritual bundle ($35) is the simplest way to get started.
+If you want both, the Starter Ritual bundle ($35) is the simplest way in.

 The 3-Minute Neck Line Routine (Step by Step)

-This routine is designed to be fast enough that you will actually do it every day.
-Three minutes, every morning or evening, ideally after cleansing and applying your oil.
+Designed to be fast enough that you'll actually do it.
+Three minutes, every morning or evening, after cleansing and applying your oil.
+Apply enough oil that a fingertip glide on the neck feels slippery — if there's drag, add more.

 Step 1: Open the drainage pathways (30 seconds)

-Before you work the neck itself, you need to open the exit points where lymphatic fluid will drain.
-If you skip this step, you are just pushing fluid around with nowhere to go.
+Before working the neck itself, open the exit points where lymphatic fluid will drain.
+Skip this step and you're just pushing fluid around with nowhere to go.

-Place the flat side of the gua sha at the base of your neck, just above the collarbone.
-Using very light pressure -- lighter than you think -- sweep outward from the center of the collarbone toward the shoulder.
-Repeat 5 times on each side.
+Place the flat side of the stone at the base of your neck, just above the collarbone.
+Using very light pressure — lighter than you think — sweep outward from the center of the collarbone toward the shoulder.
+5 times each side.

-Then place the stone just below the ear and sweep down the side of the neck to the collarbone.
-Again, very light.
-5 times on each side.
+Then place the stone just below the ear and sweep downward along the side of the neck to the collarbone.
+Lateral neck strokes go down toward the collarbone — never up into the face.
+5 times each side.

 Step 2: Work the front neck lines (60 seconds)

-Now hold the gua sha at a 15-degree angle against the skin (nearly flat, with the edge slightly lifted).
+Hold the gua sha at about a 15-degree angle (nearly flat, edge slightly lifted).
 Start at the base of the front of your neck, just above the collarbone.

 Sweep upward in slow, firm strokes from collarbone to jawline.
-Always move upward.
-Never scrape downward on the front of the neck.
+Always upward on the front.
+Never scrape down across the front of the neck — downward strokes here pull already-lax skin further down.

 Step 3: Release the SCM muscles (45 seconds)

 This is the step that addresses the postural component of tech neck.
-Releasing chronic SCM tension can also relieve headaches and jaw tightness, so consider it a bonus.
+As a bonus, releasing chronic SCM tension can also relieve tension headaches and jaw tightness.

 Finish the same way you started: light downward sweeps from below the ear to the collarbone, 5 times per side.
 Then outward sweeps along the collarbone, 5 times per side.

-This clears out whatever fluid and metabolic waste you mobilized during the routine.
+This clears out whatever fluid and metabolic waste you mobilized.
+Done.
+Three minutes.

 Technique Mistakes That Make Neck Lines Worse